microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

   URL.
 * `{{secrets.ADO_SAS}}` is a GitHub Actions secret that contains a SAS token to authenticate to your NuGet feed.
-* `readwrite` sets read and write permissions for the asset cache, this means that this asset cache is used to store artifacts as well as to restore artifacts from it.
+* `readwrite` sets read and write permissions for the asset cache.
+This means that this asset cache is used to store artifacts as well as to restore artifacts from it.

 `VCPKG_BINARY_SOURCES` is the environment variable used to configure binary caches in vcpkg.
-In this example, it is set to `clear;x-gha,readwrite`; this enables the GitHub Actions Cache backend for the binary cache.
+In this example, it is set to `clear;x-gha,readwrite`.
+This enables the GitHub Actions Cache backend for the binary cache.
 An extra step is required in your workflow to enable this backend successfully.